Lupin the Third: The Woman Called Fujiko Mine: Zenigata and the Two Lupins

-A follow up to Fujiko's Lie and a prequel to The Immortal Bloodline by the same staff entitled Lupin the IIIrd: Zenigata and the Two Lupins (LUPIN THE IIIRD 銭形と2人のルパン, Zenigata to Futari no Rupan), was released on June 20, 2025 on Japanese streaming platforms.
+A follow-up to Fujiko's Lie and a prequel to The Immortal Bloodline by the same staff entitled Lupin the IIIrd: Zenigata and the Two Lupins (LUPIN THE IIIRD 銭形と2人のルパン, Zenigata to Futari no Rupan), was released on June 20, 2025 on Japanese streaming platforms and in English on March 2, 2026 on Amazon Prime Video.

-An airport bombing in the Roviet Union, a land of extreme cold.
-The suspect emerges as Lupin the Third.
-However, the “other Lupin,” whom Zenigata has cornered, insists on his innocence.
-Zenigata, a man of justice, confronts the mysterious "fake Lupin."
+An airport is bombed in the Roviet Union, a land of extreme cold.
+The suspect emerges as Lupin the Third, but the "other Lupin", whom Zenigata has cornered, insists on his innocence.
+Zenigata, a man of justice, confronts the mysterious "fake Lupin".